dev-4hmad/Rust-Notes/Readme.md

-## Variables, Data types, Functions, Control Flow, Ownership and References, Structs, Enums, Modules

-My personal notes and study material.
+## My personal notes and study material of Rust-lang

 This repo currently contains some key points and examples from: